TirtheshJani/Case_Study_Natural_Disasters_1900_2021/README.md

 ## License
-This project is licensed under the MIT - see the LICENSE.md file for details.
+This project is licensed under the MIT license- see the LICENSE.md file for details.